Kailyn Lowry Talks ‘Teen Mom 2’ Co-Stars And Reveals Who She Gets Along With

 As previously reported by The Inquisitr, Chelsea recently opened up about her friendship with Kailyn and Leah.
 Fans wondered if perhaps Chelsea had distanced herself from the other moms since they aren’t together as much as the others.
 She set the record straight, though, and explained that she tends to keep to herself.
 She admitted that she “loves” the other ladies, but that she is a “hermit.”

-Kailyn’s podcast with Lindsie has been successful and Kailyn has invited plenty of people from her life on the show including some of her co-stars.
+Kailyn’s podcast with Lindsie has been successful and Kailyn has invited plenty of people from her life on the show, including some of her co-stars.
 Would Kailyn be willing to bring Briana on the show so the two could talk things out?
 Kailyn also spoke to that, and it doesn’t sound like she is willing to just yet.

 “I’ve been asked to have Briana on the podcast.
 One of the producers had suggested maybe having her on the podcast.
 But, again, I just don’t think it fits well with what we’re trying to do.”

-The feud between the two women started when Briana started dating Kailyn’s ex-husband Javi Marroquin.
+The feud between the two moms started when Briana started dating Kailyn’s ex-husband Javi Marroquin.
 Although the relationship between Briana and Javi didn’t last, the two women still aren’t exactly friends.

 Fans can tune in to all-new episodes of Teen Mom 2 Tuesday nights on MTV.